 Mark my words, the cryptocurrency space is in for a rocky ride and an alt-coin crash.
 When?
 I’ve got no idea, possibly in a year or two, but it will happen.

-As a caveat, personally I don’t count namecoin as an alt-coin because its purpose isn’t as a currency.
+As a caveat, personally I don’t count namecoin as an alt-coin because its purpose isn’t as a currency. the same opinion I read at DC Forecasts cryptocurrency news.
 As such although I wouldn’t invest in namecoin, it should persist beyond the alt-coin crash cycle.